Equivariant analytic torsion for proper actions: Introduction

 We assume that the natural generalisations $\alpha_g^p$ of the numbers \eqref{eq alpha e intro}, with $\Tr_e$ replaced by $\Tr_g$, are positive.
 Then the second term in \eqref{eq def torsion intro} converges.
 We prove positivity of $\alpha_g^p$ in several cases.
 Ongoing work by S.\ Shen, Y.\ Song and X.\ Tang leads to a new way to use Bismut's trace formula to study large time behaviour of $g$-traces of heat operators on manifolds of the form $G/K$, with $G$ a connected, real semisimple Lie group and $K<G$ maximal compact.
 This may lead to new positivity results for the numbers $\alpha_g^p$.

 In cases where \eqref{eq def torsion intro} converges, the first question is if $T_g(\nabla^E)$ is independent of the Riemannian metric on $M$ and the Hermitian metric on $E$.
-In the classical case, it does depend on $\nabla^E$, where $E$ and $\nabla^E$ are determined by a representation of the fundamental group of $M$.
+It does depend on $\nabla^E$, as in the classical case, where $E$ and $\nabla^E$ are determined by a representation of the fundamental group of $M$.
 Independence of the $G$-invariant Hermitian metric on $E$ preserved by $\nabla^E$ holds in general.
 Independence of the $G$-invariant Riemannian metric on $M$ is a more subtle question, particularly if $G/Z$ is noncompact.
 This is because the large time behaviour of heat kernels on noncompact manifolds plays a central role, and studying this is a difficult problem.

 There are many results on large time behaviour of scalar heat kernels, see for example \cite{Grigoryan09} for an overview of some results.
 Generalising these results to heat kernels on differential forms is not straightforward, primarily due to lack of positivity of heat kernels, see \cite{Coulhon20, Coulhon07, Devyver14}.
 The fact that it is not known if Novikov--Shubin invariants are always positive is one reflection of the difficulty of studying large time behaviour of heat kernels on differential forms on noncompact manifolds.